-Though this can be scary, if handled quickly and efficiently, by a professional MIC lawyer in Arizona, the charge also isn’t likely to ruin your life.
-Here’s what happens when you get an MIP or MIC in Arizona-We’ll cover the following:
+Though this can be scary, if handled quickly and efficiently, by a MIC lawyer in Arizona, the charge also isn’t likely to ruin your life.
+Below, our Phoenix criminal defense attorneys at Belen Law Firm will cover what happens when you get a MIP or MIC in Arizona.

 - are misdemeanors

 - can lead to charges that stay on your record

 - may also lead to possible jail time, fines, and driving suspensions

 What is a MIP in Arizona?
 Arizona Revised Statute § 4-244(9)

 A MIP in Arizona focuses more on keeping minors out of establishments that openly serve alcohol.
 It also restricts minors from illegally purchasing alcohol or obtaining it illegally.

 Arizona Revised Statute § 4-244(9) notes that it is illegal for a “person under the legal drinking age to buy, receive, have in the person’s possession or consume spirituous liquor.”

 So, under the Arizona MIP law, simply having an alcoholic beverage in possession, if you’re under 21, is illegal.